Set Estimation Under Biconvexity Restrictions: Introduction

 Some numerical illustrations are included in Section \ref{sec:sim}.

 Overall, the main achievement of this paper is to analyze, from the statistical point of view, the class of biconvex sets in the plane.
-We show that, under quite reasonable additional regularity properties, these sets can be estimated (from a random sample of points) with a reasonable simplicity.
-Thus, this can be seen as a contribution to the trade-off mentioned above, with a good balance between generality and computational feasibility.
-Finally, from the point of view of computational geometry, we provide some additional compelling additional reasons (see Theorem \ref{thhull} below) for the use of the ``rectilinear convex hull'' (see \cite{bae09} and references therein) as a natural notion of ``biconvex hull'' of a finite sample of points.
+We show that, under quite reasonable additional regularity properties, these sets can be estimated with a reasonable simplicity.
+Also, from the point of view of computational geometry, we provide some additional compelling reasons (see Theorem \ref{thhull} below) for the use of the ``rectilinear convex hull'' (see \cite{bae09} and references therein) as a natural notion of ``biconvex hull'' of a finite sample of points.